endymion/ryanalynporter-com/source/_posts/2012-10-06-introducing-the-link-checker-ruby-gem.markdown

 This whole point of me creating this thing originally was to scan my Octopress sites for bad links.
 The finishing touch for that would be a ```check_links``` Rake task.
 It's easy to add that to any Octopress site.
 Just add this to your ```Rakefile```:

-{% codeblock "Gemfile" lang:ruby %}
+{% codeblock "Rakefile" lang:ruby %}
 desc "Check all external links" task :check_links do require 'link_checker'